MarquisPierre/mmp200/week2/selectors.md

 **Descendant Selectors**

 Descendant selectors identify HTML elements by one of their ancestor elements.
 An ancestor is a tag that nests another tag.
-In the example below the <p> is an ancestor of <strong> and <strong> is a decedent of <p>.
+In the example below the p is an ancestor of strong and<strong is a decedent of p.

         <p>Have a <strong>great</strong>day!</p>